Gordon Judges

-Gordon Judges (born July 30, 1947) is a former professional Canadian football defensive lineman for the Montreal Alouettes in the Canadian Football League.
+Gordon Judges (born July 30, 1947) is a Canadian former professional football defensive lineman for the Montreal Alouettes in the Canadian Football League.

 Judges played his amateur football with the Scarborough Rams.
 He had a 14-year career with Montreal and the Toronto Argonauts from 1968 to 1982.
 He played in 6 Grey Cup games, winning 3, in 1970, 1974 and 1977.
 In 1978 Gordon was chosen the Alouettes Most Valuable Player.

 He won the 2002 NFL/CFL High School Coach of the Year award for his work with St. Mary Catholic Secondary School in Pickering, Ontario.
-His son, James Judges, was selected by the Alouettes in the fourth round (31st overall) in the 2007 CFL Draft and signed in March, 2008.
+His son, James Judges, was selected by the Alouettes in the fourth round (31st overall) in the 2007 CFL draft and signed in March, 2008.